 One of the places we wanted to see in Chinatown was Wat Traimit, home of the largest gold Buddha.
 The temple’s exterior is gilded and very ornate, it’s free to visit the Buddha here and an entrance payment is only required for the museum.

-Returning to the hotel our calf muscles ached after walking more than ten miles in the blistering heat, we passed many massage parlours offering inexpensive foot massages, the thought of which was appealing but we didn’t have too much time.
+Returning to the hotel, our calf muscles ached after walking more than ten miles in the blistering heat, we passed many massage parlours offering inexpensive foot massages, the thought of which was appealing but we didn’t have too much time.
 After a short rest in our hotel room and a bite to eat from room service, we relaxed around the pool for a couple of hours.
 This was blissful, the pool being surrounded by high rise buildings providing plenty of shade so it was very pleasant to relax our aching muscles on the comfortable sun beds.

 Our evening excursion was to the Patpong Night Market which was bustling with activity when we arrived at 7.30 pm.
 After wandering the stalls we decided to eat indoors as it was cooler.
 We ordered Thai green curry and were asked if we wanted it spicy or non spicy.
 We opted for the latter which was a good plan as it definitely was spicy and we couldn’t have managed it any stronger!
-Returning to the hotel we gathered our belongings together in readiness for our departure tomorrow after a fun filled stop over in Bangkok.
+Returning to the hotel we gathered our belongings together in readiness for our departure the next day after a fun filled stop over in Bangkok.